Blue Is the Warmest Colour: Social class

 One recurring thematic element critics and audiences identified is the division of social class and the exploration of freedom and love between the two central characters.
 The social class division is clear in the two family dinner scenes, with Adèle's conservative, working-class family discussing comparatively banal subjects while Emma's more open-minded, middle-class family mainly discusses more existential matters: art, career, life and passion.
-Perhaps one of the most significant differences between the families is that Emma's is aware of their lesbian relationship, while Adèle's conservative parents are led to believe the women are just friends.
+Emma's family is aware of their lesbian relationship, while Adèle's conservative parents are led to believe the women are just friends.

 Some critics have noted that class difference is an ongoing theme in Kechiche's filmography.
 One Film Comment critic wrote, "As in Kechiche's earlier work, social class, and the divisions it creates, are a vital thread; he even changed the first name of the story's passionate protagonist from Clémentine to that of his actress, partly because it means 'justice' in Arabic.
 His fascination and familiarity with the world of pedagogy, as shown here in Adèle's touching reverence for teaching, is another notable characteristic".